Johnny Marr at the AIM awards 2019 by Jwslubbock, licensed under (CC BY-SA 4.0)

-A really simple way to spice up your chord based guitar playing is to learn alternate versions of the chords you already know and then get deep down and dirty with them.
-Learning alternate ways to play familiar chords will give you a huge amount more range and diversity to your playing that will help make you sound head and shoulders above pretty much 99% of guitarists out there.
+These alternate ways to play familiar chords will give you a lot more range and add diversity to your playing.
+Using them will help you sound head and shoulders above pretty much 99% of guitarists out there.

-There are 3 actual shapes and 4 different varieties of each shape.
-In this lessons we will look in depth at shape 1, and it’s 4 varieties.
+Today we will look in depth at shape #1 and its 4 varieties.

-If you are like most guitarists out there and have never been taught to venture from the norm, I’m guessing you would play it like the following (or the version with the open 2nd string):
+If you are like most guitarists out there, I’m guessing you would play it the following way…

-(The root note for the chord is shown in red)
+(Btw, the root note for the chord is shown in red).

 Now, if you wanted to play a G Major chord, but make it diverse and interesting (and higher in pitch), how would you do it?